 How am I dealing with this?
 I acknowledge I am human and we struggle to control things and make things perfect.
 So, I am attempting to control this.
 Perfect?
 By no means – but it seems to be working.
 My solution?
 I have deleted Facebook, Mail and Twitter from my iPhone and my iPad.
 I check Mail 2-3x per day, only when I am on my Mac.
 I guess I will talk to people more and look at the phone much less.
 I feel like a junky on rehab.

-I have also removed most if not all notifications (excel Calendar and Asana, which I will talk more later).
+I have also removed most if not all notifications (excel Calendar and Asana, which I will talk more about later).
 Only notifications that keep me accountable (on the main projects and daily tasks) are on.
 Facebook messenger?
 Skype?
 They are off on my phone and iPad.
-Skype is on on my Mac.
+Skype is on my Mac.
 If you want to reach me – call or message on Viber, WhatsApp.
 I am not checking email every 15min.
 Companies?
 Use Slack or Asana.
 Or call.
-Avoid email for things you need quick answer for.
+Avoid email for things you need a quick answer for.

 There are two main graphs I find outlines my whole productivity idea.
 Here is the first one that comes from “Reboot your life” book and outlines basic structure/hierarchy:

 This is similar across productivity systems.
 Covey calls “Area of Responsibility” Roles.
 In Agile Results, they call it “HotSpots”.
 I like AOR – Area of Responsibility.
 This could be Work, Personal, Health, Family, or whatever works for you and give you the big picture and structure.
 Paul Gibbons explains this in greater detail in his book “Reboot your life”.